Shawshank-Smile/PYTSDA-TDengine/README.md

 ##

-**PyODDS** is an end-to end time series data analysis **Python** system with **TDengine**.
+**PYTSDA-TDengine** is an end-to end time series data analysis **Python** system with **TDengine**.
 PyODDS provides algorithms which meet the demands for users in time series data analysis fields, w/wo data science or machine learning background.
 PyODDS gives the ability to execute machine learning algorithms in-database without moving data out of the database server or over the network.
 It also provides access to a wide range of time series data analysis algorithms, including statistical analysis and more recent deep learning based approaches.

 PyODDS is featured for: